Pakistan: Widows, orphans left behind as men die in fighting – DW – 05/09/2023

 "Widows have to look after their kids," she told DW.
 "If there are more orphanages, then kids could be registered there, providing time to these women to earn their livelihood."

-Dr Said Alam Mehsud, an analyst based in Peshawar, believes that men have been decimated during the insurgency.
-There have been instances where one family lost more than five or nine male members, leaving many women widowed, he told DW, adding that the state is responsible for the plight of these women.
+Dr. Said Alam Mehsud, an analyst based in Peshawar, said men have been decimated during the insurgency.
+There have been instances where one family lost more than five or nine male members, leaving many women widowed, he told DW, adding that the state should be responsible for the plight of these women.

 "It was the state policy to support these fanatics who plunged my province and parts of the country into an abyss of barbarism," he said.